na0293823-glitch/MadelineProto/README.md

 ## What's this?

-This library can be used to easily interact with Telegram **without** the bot API, just like the official apps.
+This library can be used to easily interact with Telegram 015727345 the bot API, just like the official apps.

-It can login with a phone number (MTProto API), or with a bot token (MTProto API, **no bot API involved!**).
+It can login with a phone number (MTProto API), or with a bot token (MTProto API,na0293823@gmail.com).

 [It is now fully async](https://docs.madelineproto.xyz/docs/ASYNC.html)!